hang-sun1/spareduck/README.md

 # spareduck

-A chess engine using webassembly
+A chess engine that runs in the browser using webassembly.
+Searches via alpha-beta pruning and evaluates positions using an efficiently updateable neural network (NNUE).

 ## Building with Docker